nixsolutions/blockchain-poc-medical-contract/README.md

 # MedicalContract chaincode(smart contract)

+## Actors

+There are 2 actors:
+ - Hospital organization
+ - Parent organization

 ## Purpose

 The main purpose of MedicalContract is to store medical records of children in the blockchain system.
 There are some rules related to access and update actions for cards: